Gilbert McAdam: Early career

 McAdam grew up in Alice Springs, where his father was president of the South Alice Football Club.
+McAdam is of Arrernte heritage through his mother, and Gija heritage through his father.
 His older brother, Greg McAdam, had earlier found his way to the St Kilda Football Club via North Adelaide in the SANFL.
 McAdam moved to Darwin to play in the Northern Territory Football League (NTFL) with the Southern Districts Football Club when he was just 11 years old.
 In 1979, Gilbert McAdam was chosen as the 12-year-old schoolboys Northern Territory captain who captained the team to victory to become the first Northern Territory team to win a national title.
 The stand out players were McAdams and Scott Parker who was the youngest competitor to have played in the carnival.

 In 1986, McAdam played 3 games for Claremont in the West Australian Football League (WAFL) before returning home to Darwin.
 After a few seasons he went on to play in the South Australian National Football League (SANFL) with Central District Football Club, taking out the 1989 Magarey Medal.
-McAdam was the first indigenous player to take out the award.
+McAdam was the first Indigenous player to take out the award.

 AFL career

 McAdam was drafted number 17 in the 1989 VFL Draft by St Kilda Football Club.
-After a few inconsistent years, he was traded to the Brisbane Bears.
+He kicked five goals in the famous 1993 game against Collingwood at Victoria Park, after he and Nicky Winmar were racially vilified by Magpies fans while warming up.
+In April 2023, the weekend before the 30th anniversary of the game, the Collingwood Football Club formally apologised to Winmar and McAdam for the incident.

-McAdam left the AFL in 1996 after several years of service to the Brisbane Bears (58 games) for a total of 111 AFL matches.
-He returned to the Central District Football Club for the 1998 SANFL season and retired from football altogether in 1999.
+After three years and 53 games for the Saints, McAdam headed north to play for the Brisbane Bears.
+He played 58 games between 1994 and 1996 and kicked 41 goals before returning to the Central District Football Club for the 1998 SANFL season.
+McAdam retired from football in 1999.

-His younger brother, Adrian, later found his way to a brief career with the North Melbourne Football Club.

-Gilbert was drafted by Collingwood but refused to return from retirement.